Product Information Kakegawa Sannen-bancha (three-year aged bancha)

 Production place: Kakegawa City, Shizuoka, Japan

-Kakegawa City is one of the major tea production cities in Shizuoka Prefecture and is famous for fukamushicha especially.
+Kakegawa City is one of the major tea production cities in Shizuoka Prefecture and is especially famous for fukamushicha.
 There is Mt.
 Awagatake with Chamonji (茶文字).
-The letter “茶” (tea) is being created by planting 1,000 Hinoki trees (Japanese cypress) on the slope of Mt.
+The letter “茶” (tea) has been created by planting 1,000 Hinoki trees (Japanese cypress) on the slope of Mt.
 Awagatake.
-The dimension of length and width of the letter “茶” (TEA) is about 130 meters each.
+The dimensions of the letter “茶” (TEA) are about 130 x 130 meters.
 It is a symbol of Kakegawa City.
 The Chamonji was created with pine trees for advertising tea in 1932 first, but the trees were blighted by pine weevils.
 Then, the Chamonji was created with 1,000 Hinoki trees again in 1985.

-There are many facilities related to tea such as tea museums, a hotel with a tea theme, etc. in Shizuoka Prefecture.
+There are many facilities related to tea such as tea museums, a tea-themed hotel, etc. in Shizuoka Prefecture.

 How to use sannen-bancha: